 Annual Percentage Rate (APR)

 The annual rate that is charged for borrowing, expressed as an annual percentage.
 APR is a standardized calculation that allows you to make a more fair comparison of different loans.
+Consider the difference between interest vs. APR — APR reflects the cost of any fees charged on the loan, in addition to the basic interest rate.
 Generally speaking, the lower your APR, the less you’ll spend on interest over the life of the loan.

 A third party, such as a parent, who contractually agrees to accept equal responsibility in repaying your loan(s).
 A student loan cosigner can be valuable if your credit score or financial history are not sufficient enough to allow you to borrow on your own.